EvoXplain: When Machine Learning Models Agree on Predictions but Disagree on Why -- Measuring Mechanistic Multiplicity Across Training Runs: Methods

 \subsection{Computational Considerations}

 For $R$ training runs and clustering over $C$ candidate values of $k$, the computational cost scales as $O(RT + RCd)$, where $T$ is the training time for one model and $d$ the number of features.
 Since training and attribution computations are independent across runs, EvoXplain is naturally parallelisable.
-In practice, a few hundred runs are often sufficient to reveal stable explanatory structure, while larger values of $R$ improve resolution.
+In practice, a few hundred runs are typically sufficient to reveal reproducible explanatory basin structure.